A GREAT WAY TO EXPLORE CYPRUS

 NO TRAINS IN CYPRUS

-As there are no trains in Cyprus, the only way to get around is by road.
-Buses offer the most economical way of travelling around the island, but they are not very flexible and they follow a regular schedule and a reduced service at night.
-Taxis are another option, but they tend to be expensive and at times unreliable.
+Cyprus has no trains, so the only way to get around is by road.
+Buses offer the most economical way of travelling around the island, but they follow a rigid timetable and a reduced service at night that may not suit all.
+Taxis are available at any time, but they tend to be expensive and at times, can be unreliable.

 A PREFERRED CHOICE

-With all of this in mind, car hire is the preferred choice for most.
-Hiring a car offers visitors a great independent way to explore the island’s major attractions, cities, towns and villages.
-Cost-effective car hire also allows visitors to travel around the island at their own pace.
-Car hire overall offers visitors both freedom and flexibility.
+With all of this in mind, car hire is the preferred choice for most visiting the island.
+Hiring a car is relatively easy and, when combined with airport meet and greet services, can work out quite economically.
+Cost-effective car hire also allows visitors to travel around the island at their own pace, as well as both the freedom and flexibility to explore the island’s major attractions, cities, towns and villages.

 ADDITIONAL EXTRAS